andthum/mdtools/docs/source/doc_pages/developers_guide/frequently_overlooked_tools.rst

 ===========================

-This page serves as a collection of functions, classes and other objects from the Python modules that MDTools builds on and that we believe are quite useful for the project but often overlooked or not valued appropriately.
+This page serves as a collection of functions, classes and other objects from the Python modules MDTools is built on and that we believe are quite useful for the project but often overlooked or not valued appropriately.
 The idea behind this collection is that if you are facing a problem and do not know how to solve it or think there must be